KRM7/gapp/docs/miscellaneous.md

 There are multiple places during the runs of the genetic algorithms where floating-point numbers are compared.
-First, the fitness vectors of the solutions need to be compared to determine which solutions are better.
-Additionally, when the GA uses real-encoding, the chromosomes are also encoded as vectors of floating point numbers, so comparing the candidate solutions can also involve comparing floating point numbers.
+First, the fitness vectors of the solutions need to be compared with eachother to determine which solutions are better.
+Additionally, when the GA uses real-encoding, the chromosomes are also encoded as vectors of floating point numbers, so comparing the candidate solutions will also involve comparing floating point numbers in this case.

 These comparisons are not done as exact comparisons, but instead use an absolute and a relative tolerance value.
 The actual tolerance used for a comparison will be the greater of these two tolerances.
-The values used for them can be found using the `math::Tolerances::abs()` and `math::Tolerances::rel()` functions.
+The values used for them can be found using the `math::Tolerances::abs` and `math::Tolerances::rel` functions.

 ```cpp
 std::cout << "The default absolute tolerance used is " << math::Tolerances::abs() << "\n";
 std::cout << "The default relative tolerance around 1.0 is " << math::Tolerances::rel(1.0) << "\n";
 ```

-The tolerance values can be changed using the `ScopedTolerances` class, which expects the new absolute and relative tolerance values in its constructor.
+The tolerance values can be changed using the `ScopedTolerances` class, which expects the new absolute and relative tolerance values to be specified in its constructor.
 These values will be used for the lifetime of the `ScopedTolerances` instance, and the destructor of the class will reset the tolerances to their old values.

 ```cpp
 math::ScopedTolerances _(/* abs = */ 1e-10, /* rel = */ 1e-12);